 Once you have your searches set, you can add channels like Twitter or Facebook to customize your own stream and see who is using the trademarks in general, as hashtags, etc. If you see a link, click it and find out if it’s an affiliate link.
 If it is, and they need to have an FTC disclosure, you can now reach out to them and let them know.

 Although no monitoring solution is 100% accurate, Monitor it is a good line of defense if you are managing a program or your agency is supposed to be monitoring social media channels and FTC disclosures for you.

 There are two ways that you can use Raven to help recruit affiliates.

 The first is to take a competitor’s affiliate link and run it through Raven’s Backlink Explorer, powered by data from Majestic SEO.

 If your URL starts with the same base URL and the Merchant ID is the first parameter, you can plug this in.
-If it is done correctly, all the links it can find that match should come back to you in a list.
+If it is done correctly, all the links that match should be returned as a list.
 It is the same as checking for backlinks for a specific site.

-One thing you need to know is that once the URL is no longer standard because it has a product ID or an affiliate ID, the link is no longer the same and thus will not pull back the results you are looking for.
+One thing you need to know is when the URL is displays a product ID or an affiliate ID, the link is no longer the same and thus will not return the results you are looking for.

-The second way that you can use Raven to recruit affiliates is to type a competitor’s website address or a specific product page into Backlink Explorer.
-When you get the list of backlinks coming into their site or their pages, you now have a list of people providing direct links to them.
+The second way that you can use Raven to recruit affiliates is to type a competitor’s website address, or a specific product page, into Backlink Explorer.
+When you get the list of backlinks coming into their site or their pages, you now have a list of people with direct links to them.

 This is a great, targeted list that you can approach.
 Help the webmasters make money by offering them the opportunity to change the links out for affiliate links.
 It’ll drive sales to your company and help take away the authority passed to your competition.